Koh Kolač / Hot Milk Cake

 MAKING THE CAKE

-Separate the egg whites from the egg yolk.
-In a large bowl, beat the egg whites on high speed.
-Beat until the egg whites form firm peaks and gradually add in the 120 g of caster sugar.
-Add in the remaining egg yolks, lemon zesst and combine.
-Turn the mixer speed on medium and add in the semolina and flour.
+Separate the egg whites from the egg yolks.
+In a large bowl, beat the egg whites on high speed while gradually adding the caster sugar & vanilla sugar.
+Beat until the egg whites double in size and form soft peaks.
+Add in the remaining egg yolks and combine.
+Turn the mixer speed on medium and add in the vanilla essence, semolina and flour.
 Mix until combined.

 Mark as complete